AI workflow automation across Gmail, Slack, Jira, Teams, and your business tools, with human approval

 - Prepare customer follow-up messages

-- Create structured handoff summaries
+- Create structured handoff and escalation summaries

 - Route sensitive steps through approval before anything is sent or updated